deer-hunt/evargs/README.md

 ## Overview

 There are 3 way usages in `evargs`.
+The behavior of "value-casting and validation" based on `rules` is common to 3 way.

 ### a.
 Parsing expression & Evaluation

+Parsing the expression, and evaluate the value.

 ```
 Expression: